Skip to main content

 Overview

-Rumex acetosa is a hardy perennial reaching 12-24 inches (30-60 cm) tall with a spread of 12-18 inches (30-45 cm) and an upright, clumping habit with a basal rosette of arrow-shaped leaves.
-Native to Europe and northern Asia, it produces smooth, bright green, arrow-shaped (sagittate) leaves 4-6 inches (10-15 cm) long with a sharp, tangy, lemony-sour flavor from oxalic acid.
-One of the earliest greens to emerge in spring—producing harvestable leaves weeks before most other garden crops.
-Days to first harvest 60 from seed, or immediate from established crowns in spring.
+Rumex acetosa is a hardy perennial in the buckwheat family (Polygonaceae) reaching 12-24 inches (30-60 cm) tall with a 12-18 inch (30-45 cm) spread and an upright clumping habit with a basal rosette of arrow-shaped leaves.
+Native to Europe and northern Asia, the species produces smooth bright green arrow-shaped (sagittate) leaves 4-6 inches (10-15 cm) long with a sharp tangy lemony-sour flavor from oxalic acid content in the leaf tissue.
+The species is one of the earliest greens to emerge in spring, producing harvestable leaves weeks before most other garden crops break dormancy.
+Days to first harvest 60 from seed, or immediate from established crowns in the second spring onward.
 Growth rate is fast in cool weather.
-Hardy to zone 3.
-Cut-and-come-again harvest for months.
-Flavor is sharpest in cool weather—becomes more bitter in sustained heat.
-Flower stalks reach 3 feet (90 cm) if not removed.
+Hardy to USDA zone 3.
+Cut-and-come-again harvest continues for months across the cool season.
+The flavor is sharpest in cool weather and turns more bitter in sustained heat.
+Flower stalks reach 3 ft (90 cm) if not removed and self-seed freely through the garden.

 Native Range